shehzade/peeping-tom/README.md

 **Step 5: Set required fields in peeping-client source**

 Now, we have everything we need to begin.
-Open the peeping-client.cpp source file in Visual Studio.
+Open the *peeping-client project->source files->peeping-client.cpp* source file from the solutions explorer.
 Enter the relevant information in the first three variables of the main() function as shown below.

 ![Option Setting Demo](https://i.imgur.com/GlPzUKz.png)

-After your information is entered, build the project and you should find an executable in the following location:
+After your information is entered, build the project and you should find an executable in your version of the following location:

 ```console
 C:\Users\Abdullah Beta\source\repos\peeping-client\x64\Release
 ```

 Congratulations!
-You now have a fully customized keylogger configured to callback to you at regular intervals with encrypted keyboard data.
+You now have a fully customized keylogger configured to callback with encrypted keyboard data at regular intervals.

 **Step 6: Start listening server**